Image

 • Self-Defense or Defending Others: If you acted to stop immediate harm in Ste.
 Genevieve County, MO, Missouri law may protect your actions, even in serious situations.

-• Miranda or Statement Issues: If you were questioned in or around Ste.
+• Miranda Violations and Statement Issues: If you were questioned in or around Ste.
 Genevieve County, MO without proper warnings or your rights were ignored, your statements may not be allowed in court.

 • Absence of Criminal Negligence: A simple mistake or accident isn’t enough for certain charges.
 The prosecution must prove a higher level of fault.